Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Linear Low Density Polyethylene (LLDPE)

-LLDPE bags are similar to LDPE bags but have greater strength and puncture resistance.
-They are used for lighter gauged gusseted bags.
-LLDPE bags cost less than LDPE bags and are more environmentally friendly.
-They are made by copolymerizing ethylene with butene, hexene, and octene.
+LLDPE bags, while similar to LDPE bags, offer enhanced strength and puncture resistance.
+They are commonly used for lighter gauge gusseted bags.
+LLDPE bags are more cost-effective and environmentally friendly compared to LDPE bags.
+They are produced through the copolymerization of ethylene with butene, hexene, and octene.

 Medium Density Polyethylene (MDPE)